-Asters are in the daisy family and flower mostly in late summer and autumn, which gives them their common name Michaelmas daisy.
+Asters are in the daisy family, and most of the varieties grown in the UK are perennial, meaning they come back every year.
+They generally flower in late summer and autumn, which gives them their common name Michaelmas daisy.
 Asters are ideal for growing in mixed borders, with grasses and other prairie-type perennials.
+In botanical terms there are two main types of aster – North American and European.
+Most North American species come under the name of Symphyotrichum or Eurybia, but many people still refer to them as asters.

 Where to grow asters

 Grow asters in dappled or partial shade, in any type of soil, although slightly moist soil (that never dries out) is preferable for species prone to developing powdery mildew.
-Asters can also be grown successfully in containers, again, preferably where the soil remains slightly moist or choose European asters, which have greater resistance to powdery mildew.
+Asters can also be grown successfully in containers, again, preferably where the soil remains slightly moist, or choose European asters, which have greater resistance to powdery mildew.

 How to plant asters

 Asters are easy to plant.
 Plant them as you would any perennial, ensuring they have plenty of space to grow and keeping them well watered as they establish.
-Watch our video guide with Monty Don on how to plant asters:
+Some asters work well as ground cover, while other varieties can grow up to 2m tall.
+Most asters don’t need staking, but some of the tall varieties may need staking in windy areas.

 How to propagate asters